ken-guru/repo-metrics/.github/CI.md

 Downloading artifacts

-- After the default push job completes, artifacts can be downloaded from the workflow run's "Artifacts" section.
+- If you run the generator in CI, uploaded artifacts are available from the workflow run's "Artifacts" section.
-- The artifacts are in a `metrics/` folder containing `index.html` and `metrics.csv`.
+- Otherwise run the generator locally (or in your own CI) to produce the `metrics/` files described below.

 Local testing